 This involves a lot of time and energy, so marketing automation tends to work out about as well as the average New Year’s Resolution.

 Learning to do it all yourself can be a hassle.
 So why not pass the burden onto us?

 As bona fide HubSpot partners, we can offer services competitive with any marketing automation specialist around.
 We know what we’re doing, and we even kind of enjoy it.

 When was the last time you were legitimately impressed by an unsolicited email?
 It doesn’t happen very often, and being able to wow prospects and clients with automated marketing that delivers clear business value is a seldom-seen skill.
 Some of us can’t cook; none of us can macramé; table tennis skills vary wildly according to team member.
-But in this area, we know what we’re doing: when you approach TopLine, you can be assured that you’re hiring a genuine B2B inbound marketing agency.
+But in this area, we know what we’re doing: when you approach TopLine, you can be assured that you’re hiring an expert B2B inbound marketing agency.

 Getting to grips with audiences, successfully implementing marketing software, creating (and distributing) award-winning content that’s 10x better than your competitors’ material (in marketing circles they call this, appropriately enough, “10x content”); it’s our bread, butter, and marmalade.
 We’ll even measure and manage those leads that come in; optimising existing processes to bring in further prospects.

 Interested in talking to a marketing automation specialist?
 We can help you get up and running!